Sudip Bose: Military career

 Bose completed his emergency medicine training and then served in the Iraq war as an Army Battalion Surgeon for the 1st Battalion, 5th Cavalry Regiment, 1st Cavalry Division treating war casualties in Iraq.
 He also served as an emergency physician at the Baghdad combat support hospital.
 Bose was formerly a major in the US Army and served in the US military for 12 years.
 His service includes a 15-month deployment to Iraq as a military physician and he was awarded the Bronze Star for his service.

 Bose also served as a physician in the Second Battle of Fallujah.
 After Operation Red Dawn in 2003, Bose treated former Iraqi president, Saddam Hussein, for which he received congressional recognition.

 Medicine career

 Bose is known for his work in emergency medicine, mass casualty and disaster response, and post-traumatic stress disorder treatment.
-He has led the treatment of victims in several mass casualty events including the Midland-Odessa shooting, the 2004 Ashura bombings in Iraq, the Midland train crash, and the COVID19 pandemic.
+He has led the treatment of victims in several mass casualty events including the Midland-Odessa shooting, the 2004 Ashura bombings in Iraq, the Midland train crash, and the COVID-19 pandemic.
 Bose has spoken about medical preparedness and response at the United Nations General Assembly and his work has received Congressional recognition.

+Bose stars in the Amazon Prime Video docuseries "Desert Doc", which follows his work as an emergency medicine physician at Medical Center Hospital in Odessa, Texas.

+Bose serves as a congressional advisor on the health care advisory committee of August Pfluger, a member of the House Energy and Commerce Committee.